scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/republic-of-ireland.md

 ![An image of Republic of Ireland outlined on a map](/assets/images/country_maps/10-Irish-Republic.png)

 ## The benefits of selling to Ireland
-The World Bank rates Ireland as the 17th easiest country in the world to do business with.
+The [World Bank](http://www.doingbusiness.org/en/rankings) rates Ireland as the 23rd easiest country in the world to do business with.

-This is because Ireland has:
+Ireland’s a good place to export to because it has:

 * a strong economy
 * a highly educated workforce

-Ireland is also a good place for Scottish businesses to export to because:
+It’s also a good place for Scottish businesses to export to because:

 * English is the first language
 * it has good transport links
 * it has similar regulations and laws as Scotland
 * it’s close to Scotland

 ## What we could sell more of
 A Trading Nation uses evidence to work out [what Scotland could sell more of](https://tradingnation.mygov.scot/what-people-are-buying/).